maritimeconnectivity/g1128-msr-service-specification/service-specification.md

     the operation description taken from the UML modelling tool.
 -->

-The interface's ***searchService*** operation is implemented following the REST methodology and receives a *SearhFilterObject* object, which contains all the necessary parameter required to identify a set of matching registered services.
-The MSR will respond with a list of matching services, encoded into *SearchObjectResult* objects.
+The purpose of the interface's ***searchService*** operation is to allow service consumers to query the MSR about instances of e-Navigation services with specific properties, i.e. able to produce a compatible IALA S-100 data product dataset.
+It is implemented following the REST methodology and receives a *SearhFilterObject* object, which contains all the necessary parameter required to identify a set of matching registered services.
+The MSR will respond with a list of matching services, encoded into *SearchObjectResult* objects, in a paged response.
 The internal structure of both the *SearhFilterObject* and *SearchObjectResult* is governed by the SECOM standard.

 ##### Operation functionality
 <!--